rohansekar/rohansekar.github.io/_projects/8_project.md

 **The decentralized behavior tree**:<br>

-The decentralized behavior tree runs on the robot,which means that we can have different behavior trees for different types of robots.This also ensures that the computational load on the basestation is reduced.Additionally,this also ensures that any communication delays between the operator and the robot does not come in the way of choosing a mode.
+The decentralized behavior tree runs on the robot, allowing for different behavior trees tailored to different types of robots.
+This approach also reduces the computational load on the base station.
+Additionally, it ensures that communication delays between the operator and the robot do not hinder mode selection.
 <br>
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">